 For the moment, there has only been one fatality linked to the outbreak, although it would seem that the infected person already suffered from serious underlying health problems.

-It is thought that the risk of contracting salmonella from eating water melons is fairly low, although the FSA is advising people to follow sound food hygiene practice when preparing fruits and vegetables for consumption.
+It is thought that the risk of contracting salmonella from eating watermelons is fairly low, although the FSA is advising people to follow sound food hygiene practices when preparing fruits and vegetables for consumption.

 Fresh fruit and vegetables should be washed thoroughly before they are eaten, thus reducing the risk of infection.
 For businesses preparing or selling food, it may be advisable to reiterate the importance of hygiene to employees.